 b.
 Many pages including most of my "tables" will display best when viewed in Full Screen Mode.
 Hit the F11 key to toggle in and out of "full screen" mode.

-2. Maps: To better understand planned trips and previous trip reports, I encourage you to get three maps:
+2. Maps: To better understand planned trips and previous trip reports, I encourage you to get several maps:

 b.
 The USFS "Lost Trail and Chief Joseph Pass Cross-country Ski Areas" Map (Revised 01/1995), is somewhat out of date for the groomed Chief Joseph trails, but is the best hard copy source for the un-groomed trails in the area and includes all the trails that we ski most.
 This map will not be on display, so ask for them at your local Forest Service Office.